Distance Functions and Generalized Means: Duality and Taxonomy: Profit Function Prices and Duality for Convex and Non-Convex Technologies

 \subsection{Quasi-Concave Utility-Based Distance Functions and $\phi_p$-generalized Sums for $p< 1$}

-In this subsection, we establish a duality result in the case of a $W$-utility-based distance function.
-It should also be assumed that $W$ is homogeneous of degree 1.
-Let us consider the indirect utility function $W_\star:\Real_+^d\longrightarrow \Real\cup\{+\infty\}$ defined as:
+In this subsection, we establish a duality result for a large class of a $W$-utility-based distance functions.
+It should however be assumed that $W$ is positively homogeneous of degree 1.
+Let us consider the indirect utility function $W^\star:\Real_+^d\longrightarrow \Real\cup\{+\infty\}$ defined as:

 It follows from the homogeneity of $W$ that:

 A subset $C$ of $\Real_+^d$ is comprehensive if for all $z\in C$, $0\leq z'\leq z$ implies that $z'\in C$.